 GEN sunits_makecoprime(GEN g, GEN pr, GEN prk) is a specialized variant that allows to precondition a vector of g[i] assumed to be integral primes or algebraic integers so that it becomes suitable for famat_to_nf_modideal_coprime modulo pr.
 This is in particular useful for the output of bnf_get_sunits.

-GEN Idealstarprk(GEN nf, GEN pr, long k, long flag) same as Idealstar for $I=\operatorname{pr}^k$
+GEN Idealstarprk(GEN nf, GEN pr, long k, long flag) same as Idealstar for $I = pr^k$.
+The nf argument is a true nf structure.

 13.1.27 Class field theory.